Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Changing your status from the H-1B to the green card process can be complex without the help of a green card lawyer.
 The H-1B visa attorneys at VisaNation Law Group can assist you in determining the best course of action for your particular case.
 We have handled a range of complex employment-based green card cases for professionals in a wide range of industries including IT, healthcare, retail, hospitality, and finance.
 Click the button above and fill out the form to schedule your consultation.

-Tags: Adjustment of Status, H-1B Rules, PERM Process
+Tags: Adjustment of Status, green card, H-1B Rules, PERM Process